thomas-tams/mlops_02476_project/reports/README.md

 >
 > Answer:

 --- In our project, we have implemented a sweep configuration file for hyperparameter optimization using the third-party framework Weights and Biases.
-We used functionality such as sweep configuration and hyperparameter tuning from the package to define and run a sweep efficiently in our project.
+We used functionalities such as sweep configuration and hyperparameter tuning from the package to define and run a sweep efficiently in our project.

 The sweep setup uses the Bayesian optimization method, with predefined metrics such as validation loss and a goal to minimize it.
 The YAML configuration file includes a list of hyperparameters and their respective ranges or values, such as the number of epochs and various batch sizes, which will be explored during the training process.